Amines NEET Questions and Answers Pdf

 Answer: 3

-16. Gabriel phthalimide reaction is used in the synthesis of_________
+16) Gabriel phthalimide reaction is used in the synthesis of

 (1) Primary aromatic amines